ZiadHatab/klopf-taper/README.md

 ![Zklopf.png](images/Zklopf.png)

 Since the Klopfenstein taper is based Tchebycheff filter, the S-parameters can be computed using the theoretical response of a Tchebycheff filter (see [1]).
-However, a general method to get the S-parameters is with cascading finite segments across the length of the taper.
-This method can be used for any impedance profile (see the corresponding section below for examples).
+However, a general method to get the S-parameters is by cascading finite segments across the length of the taper.
+This method can be used for any impedance profile (see the section below for examples).

 ```python
 M = 400  # number of frequency points